jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab03/Lab03-Instructions.md

 var controller = container.Get<HouseController>();
 controller.Commander = new FakeCommander();
 ```

+>Instead of creating the `HouseController` object manually, you ask the container to create it for you.
+This lets the container do a lot of work for you (which you will see as you go).

 Ninject does not have enough configuration information at this point, but it will tell us what we need.